Get insider access

 • Noticeable uniformity issues.

-The LG UQ90 is a good choice for use as a PC monitor, but there are some limitations.
-It has a good viewing angle, so the sides of the screen remain uniform if you're sitting close to the screen.
+The LG UQ9000 is a good choice as a PC monitor, but there are some limitations.
+It has a good viewing angle, so the sides of the screen remain consistent if you're sitting close to the screen.
 It also displays chroma 4:4:4 signals properly, which is essential for clear text from a PC.
-Sadly, it can't handle a lot of glare very well, and it has mediocre uniformity, so you'll see some banding and color variation in areas of uniform color, like the white background of your web browser.
+Its input lag is also truly excellent, so mouse movements are snappy.
+Sadly, it can't handle a lot of glare very well and has mediocre uniformity, so you'll see some banding and color variation in areas of uniform color, like the white background of your web browser.

 Pros